kleder/timetracker/README.md

 ### First run

 Once you run T-rec App, you should pass your Youtrack URL like  and personal token in propper fields.
-Please select boards proper board and next you may start recording time spend on your tasks
+Please select proper boards and next you may start recording time spend on your tasks.

 ## Development and contribution
 To compile source code see link